dataforgoodfr/quotaclimat/README.md

 <tr>
 <td> Windows </td>
 <td>
-Une installation via miniconda est généralement plus simple que pyenv sur windows.
+An installation using miniconda is generally simpler than a pyenv one on Windows.
 </td>
 </tr>
 </table>